atlassian-labs/atlaspack/packages/optimizers/inline-requires/README.md

 ### Side-effects

 A module may have side-effects when it is initialised (e.g. setting an event handler on the `window` for example).
-For assets that Parcel has identified as having side-effects (whether through `package.json` `sideEffects` field, or other heuristics), these modules will _not_ have their `require` calls deferred.
+For assets that Atlaspack has identified as having side-effects (whether through `package.json` `sideEffects` field, or other heuristics), these modules will _not_ have their `require` calls deferred.